DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-27 Meeting Notes.md

 For Alex warehouse, he can make it so that the crane moves into position after killing the enemies

-# Meeting notes
+# 02-27 Meeting notes

-- Do main menu
+- We need to update the main menu.
-- The current ui is the wrong type of cartoony
+- The current UI is the wrong type of cartoony.
-- We need building chunks
+- Our current buildings are causing performance issues (low FPS).
+Instead of individual blocks, We need building chunks
 - Weapon balancing
 - TTK is hard to gauge since there's no variability(?)
 	- Missing introduces variability